 If you quickly want to identify the unlocked users from among a large number of users, you can use the status column menu in the upper-right hand corner of the screen to sort your users accordingly.

 It’s possible to unlock a large number of users by using the CSV export button.
 When you export a CSV containing all of your users, you’ll see a column indicating which ones are locked, active, or inactive.
 Add a new column with header SpecialAction next to the existing headers.
 Enter the word unlock in this column and re-import the users.
 This will unlock those users.

 Mobile Device Controls

-The second feature makes admins able to mandate the use of passcodes when users access Egnyte from a mobile device.
-Passcodes are four digit pins that appear when a user exits (but does not log out of) and then re-enters Egnyte’s mobile app.
+The second feature makes Admins able to mandate the use of passcodes when users access Egnyte from a mobile device.
+Passcodes are four-digit pins that appear when a user exits (but does not log out of) and then re-enters Egnyte’s mobile app.
 Passcodes help prevent unauthorized users from viewing Egnyte content after they have logged-in using a valid username and password.

 If this option is selected, users will be prompted to set their passcode the next time they log-in to the mobile app.

-Egnyte’s passcode feature allows admins to practice defense-in-depth.
+Egnyte’s passcode feature allows Admins to practice defense-in-depth.

 1. Admins can specify when a passcode will appear.
 For example, setting the passcode to appear after five minutes will require the user to enter a passcode if they leave the Egnyte app and re-open it 5 minutes and 1 second after initially logging in with their username and password.
 They would not have to enter the passcode if they left the app and re-opened it 3 minutes after logging in with their username and password.

-2. Admins can set the passcode to appear immediately when a user leaves and re-enters the app while the device is offline (in airplane mode or otherwise without cellphone signal and without wi-fi access).
+2. Admins can set the passcode to appear immediately when a user leaves and re-enters the app while the device is offline (in airplane mode or otherwise without cellphone signal and wi-fi access).

 3. Setting the device to wipe all local (downloaded) files after 10 incorrect passcode attempts adds an additional line of defense.